johopki/lxc-flexget-transmission/README.md

 OnCalendar=*:00
 Unit=flexget.service
 ~~~~
-Run command `# sudo systemctl enable flexget.timer` to enable the timer at startup of LXC container.
+Run command `# sudo systemctl enable flexget.timer` to enable the timer at startup of LXC container and `# sudo systemctl start flexget.timer` to start immediately.

 ### Troubleshooting and useful commands